smereczynski/SignalR-Chat/README.md

 * Outbox queue: pending messages buffered while disconnected and flushed after reconnect & room join
 * Duplicate hub start guard (prevents false reconnect storms)
 * SessionStorage backed optimistic message reconciliation
+* Read receipts: message ReadBy is persisted and broadcast so clients can show who has read each message
+* Delayed unread notifications: if a message remains unread after a configurable delay, send notification via email/SMS

 ## Fixed Room Topology
 Rooms are static; there is no runtime CRUD.
 The seeding hosted service ensures the three canonical rooms and initial users exist on startup.